 Those bugs didn’t appear out of thin air!
 They migrated from the furniture in your home to your head!

 Take some time to eradicate these pests effectively.
 Clean every nook and cranny, apply insecticides, and wash every linen.
-Examine your furniture closely and seal up any voids that the bugs use to nest.
+Examine your furniture closely and seal up any voids that can hide a bed bug nest.

 It may take some time, but the only way to truly keep your hair free of bed bugs is by killing the entire population in your home!